pranavmanivannan/librarian/README.md

     /// * `bucket_name` - The name of the bucket on InfluxDB.
     /// * `capacity` - The capacity of the buffer before it pushes to InfluxDB. pub fn new(bucket_name: &str, capacity: usize) -> Buffer {}

+    /// A function that creates a new buffer and then creates a tokio::task using that buffer,
+    ///
+    /// # Arguments
+    /// * `bucket_name` - The name of the bucket on InfluxDB.
+    /// * `capacity` - The capacity of the buffer before it pushes to InfluxDB.
+    /// * `receiver` - An `UnboundedReceiver` that receives the type `DataPacket`.
+    ///
+    /// # Returns
+    /// A JoinHandle to use.
+    pub fn create_task(
+        bucket_name: &str,
+        capacity: usize,
+        receiver: UnboundedReceiver<DataPacket>,
+    ) -> JoinHandle<()> {}

     /// A separate function that sorts datapackets and pushes it to buffer
     ///